Why compromised filters lead to decreased gas turbine efficiency and what you can do about it

 The greater efficiency of newer turbines is down to many factors, including:

-• Printing technology facilitating precise and elaborate components
+- Printing technology facilitates precise and elaborate components

 All of this is fantastic news and allows turbine operators to produce more power, more efficiently.
 However, the precise components are extremely sensitive while the higher working temperatures can accelerate fouling issues.
 Even advanced coatings are susceptible to physical and chemical erosion if steps are not taken to protect them.